holo-q/thauten/README.md

 - **Operator Specialization**: Whether our generalist `<tags>` have enough elasticity in the distribution for emergent parametrization of fences e.g. `<compress dim=topology>`

 This section with later demonstrate results and successes.

-## Theoretical Foundation

-This project implements concepts from the Semiodynamics Framework.
-For comprehensive theoretical details, see [`docs/framework.md`](docs/framework.md).
-This project implements the first pillar of the [super-intelligence zip project](https://github.com/holo-q/zip/), head over to learn more.

 ## Contributing